|

 hoof care can lead to injury and/or lameness, and may

-reduce your horse's abilty to reach his full potential."
+reduce your horse's ability to reach his full potential."
 (AFA, "Choosing

 a Farrier")